ferrants/n8n-workflow-builder/README.md

 A Python library for building, managing, and deploying n8n workflows with a configuration-driven approach.
 This package provides the core tooling while allowing you to maintain your own private repository of workflows and templates.

+n8n-workflow-builder was written by [Matt Ferrante](https://heyferrante.com?ref=github-n8n-workflow-builder).
+If you need help configuring you n8n workflows to automate your business, Matt is available for consulting on his website, [HeyFerrante.com](https://heyferrante.com?ref=github-n8n-workflow-builder).

 ## Features

 - **Config-driven workflow management** using YAML configuration files